Blue Ford Tooling Dash Pad for all 1965 Mustangs.

 - Direct Fit Replacement

 This Dash Pad is made out of high-quality materials using original Ford tooling!
 It offers superior quality, shape and fitment, and it even retains the original's nice-looking factory-style texture!
 You'll find that this direct fit replacement isn't too difficult to install, and you'll love how nice your Mustang's interior looks after you're done putting it in.
-It comes in six different factory-style interior colors — black, blue, dark red, ivy gold, parchment and red — so it'll be easy for you to find the perfect color to match your Mustang's interior!
+It comes in many different factory-style interior colors so it'll be easy for you to find the perfect color to match your Mustang's interior!

 Please Note: This dash pad does not come with new hardware.
-You can re-use your original hardware or order new hardware.
-Please see CJ Pony Parts # HW309.
+You can re-use your original hardware or order new hardware (HW309).
+Please indicate your desired color choice in the drop-down menu.

 In your Mustang, what kind of condition is the dash pad and its trim in?
 If it is typical of other Mustang dash pads and trim from many Mustangs, it might look rather faded or cracked.
 CJ Pony Parts stocks plenty of dash pads, trim and accessories for your Mustang, so you can give this area a major appearance upgrade.